The Night House is a 2020 American horror film about a widow who begins to uncover her recently deceased husband’s disturbing secrets.

 Directed by David Bruckner (The Ritual; Southbound; V/H/S; The Signal) from a screenplay written by Ben Collins and Luke Piotrowski, the Anton-Phantom Four Films production was produced by David S. Goyer and Keith Levine and stars Rebecca Hall, Sarah Goldberg, Stacy Martin and Evan Jonigkeit.

-Reeling from the unexpected death of her husband, Beth (Rebecca Hall) is left alone in the lakeside home he built for her.
+Reeling from the unexpected suicide of her husband, Beth (Rebecca Hall) is left alone in the lakeside home he built for her.
 She tries as best she can to keep together—but then the dreams come.
 Disturbing visions of a presence in the house call to her, beckoning with a ghostly allure.

 However, the harsh light of day washes away any proof of a haunting.
 Against the advice of her friends, she begins digging into his belongings, yearning for answers.
 What she finds are secrets both strange and terrible and a mystery she’s determined to resolve…